 Watch what you eat and drink

-At any age, you should watch what you eat and drink.
+You should watch what you eat and drink at any age.
 However, this becomes even more important as we age.
-A healthy diet can prevent several types of cancer as well as high cholesterol.
+A healthy diet can prevent several types of cancer and high cholesterol.

 If you want to be conscious about your health and you smoke, then it is time to quit.
 Not only can it lead to many cancers it may also make it harder for you to exercise and do other things that are good for your health.